Search Engine Errors

 • There are also errors that log that at a specific point in time, that something in the FileHoldData repository could not be accessed by the FH_Service account.

 • The DTSearch\FTS folder that contains the Full Text Search (FTS) index files cannot be accessed by the Service account that runs FileHold.
 Sometimes this is stored locally on the FileHold Web Server, and sometimes it is stored on a NAS or SAN.
 Permissions can change or there may be a network issue.
 You need to work with your IT department to make sure the Service account that runs FileHold has full control over this directory structure.
-You can quickly check what Service account name is, by going to the FileHold server and examining which account runs the FTS Update Index scheduled task, or other FileHold tasks.
-You can also check the SQL Server's security logins to confirm this, or the FH App Pool's account in IIS 6 or 7's administration console.
+You can quickly check what Service account name is by going to the FileHold server and examining which account runs the FTS Update Index scheduled task, or other FileHold tasks.
+You can also check the SQL Server's security logins to confirm this, or the FH App Pool's account in the IIS administration console.

 • Missing full text search files.
 Antivirus and security systems, rarely, will sometimes remove index files.
 This happens rarely, but is the prime culprit.
 These files are heavily used by system and FileHold processes, and some Antivirus software can view heavy file activities as being suspicious and take action.